 The Trust's compensation programs are designed to reward the performance of the Named Executive Officers in achieving the Trust's primary goals of protecting and maintaining the assets of the Trust.
 The compensation program consists principally of a salary and an annual cash bonus.
-Base salaries provide our Named Executive Officers with a steady income stream that is not contingent on the Trust's performance, while the addition of a cash bonus allows the Nominating, Compensation and Governance Committee flexibility to recognize and reward the

-Named Executive Officers' contributions to the Trust's performance in a given year.
-Salaries are reviewed annually and salary increases and the amounts of cash bonuses are determined by the Nominating, Compensation and Governance Committee of the Trustees based upon an evaluation of the Named Executive Officer's performance against the goals and objectives of the Trust.
+Base salaries provide our Named Executive Officers with a steady income stream that is not contingent on the Trust's performance, while the addition of a cash bonus allows the Nominating, Compensation and Governance Committee flexibility to recognize and reward the Named Executive Officers' contributions to the Trust's performance in a given year.
+Salaries are reviewed annually and salary increases and the amounts of cash bonues are determined by the Nominating, Compensation and Governance Committee of the Trustees based upon an evaluation of the Named Executive Officer's performance against the goals and objectives of the Trust.
 Differences in salary for the Named Executive Officers may reflect the differing responsibilities of their respective positions, the differing levels of experience of the individuals and internal pay equity considerations.
+The Nominating, Compensation and Governance Committee of the compensation and Governance Committee of the compensation and Governance Committee of the individuals and internal pay equity considerations.
 The Nominating, Compensation and Governance Committee does not have a specific list of factors to which it assigns various weights and against which it measures the Named Executive Officers' performance in making its compensation decisions.
 The Committee's decisions are based on their overall impression of the Named Executive Officers' individual performances.